-I see evidence of neighbors helping neighbors every time I drive past one of New Hampshire’s 123 resident-owned manufactured-home communities (ROCs).
+You can see see evidence of neighbors helping neighbors every time you drive past one of New Hampshire’s resident-owned manufactured-home communities (ROCs).

-I’m reminded again when I talk with the people who make our work possible.
+We're reminded whenever we talk with the people who make our work possible.
 They include the 489 individuals whose investment dollars we loan to create and maintain this affordable housing throughout our state.
 Last year we had another 450 donors, whose gifts provide the education and technical assistance that help ROCs and other borrowers succeed.

 But who are these neighbors whose lives we have changed for the better?

 'I would be homeless!'